emily21030/schmidt-submission/README.md

 **BUGS:** Walls aren't being displayed, and the puck is off-center at initialization.
 Also we need to do keyboard stuff.

 **RESOURCES USED:** none

+## Thursday, 5/18 1:30pm - 2:15pm
+**WHO:** Emily

+**WHAT:** Set up powerup in state, trying to display walls.
+Fixed puck placement.

+**BUGS:** Walls aren't being displayed, and the puck is off-center at initialization.
+Also we need to do keyboard stuff.

+**RESOURCES USED:** libraries: SDL_mixer 2.0 for sound, sdl ttf, sdl image